code-423n4/2023-07-tapioca-findings/data/kaveyjoe-G.md

 - Change the "unchecked" loop in _callApproval function to a regular for loop for better readability.

-- Add the value keyword when calling the mintFromBBAndLendOnSGL function to indicate the transferred ether value, if applicable.
+- Add the value keyword when calling the mintFromBBAndLendOnSGL function to indicate the transferred ether value.

  Here is an optimized SDOMarketModule contract :